Professional certification: Language education

 TESOL is a large field of employment with widely varying degrees of regulation.
 Most provision worldwide is through the state school system of each individual country, and as such, the instructors tend to be trained primary- or secondary school teachers who are native speakers of the language of their pupils, and not of English.
 Though native speakers of English have been working in non-English speaking countries in this capacity for years, it was not until the last twenty-five years or so that there was any widespread focus on training particularly for this field.
 Previously, workers in this sort of job were people engaging in backpacker tourism hoping to earn some extra travel money or well-educated professionals in other fields volunteering, or retired people.
-These sort of people are certainly still to be found, but there are many who consider TESOL their main profession.
+These sorts of people are certainly still to be found, but there are many who consider TESOL their main profession.

 One of the problems facing these full-time teachers is the absence of an international governing body for the certification or licensure of English language teachers.
 However, Cambridge University and its subsidiary body UCLES are pioneers in trying to get some degree of accountability and quality control to consumers of English courses, through their CELTA and DELTA programs.
 Trinity College London has equivalent programs, the CertTESOL and the LTCL DipTESOL.
 They offer initial certificates in teaching, in which candidates are trained in language awareness and classroom techniques, and given a chance to practice teaching, after which feedback is reported.
 Both institutions have as a follow-up a professional diploma, usually taken after a year or two in the field.
 Although the initial certificate is available to anyone with a high school education, the diploma is meant to be a post-graduate qualification and can in fact be incorporated into a master's degree program.